ryanguitard197-ctrl/Multi-Dimensional-Binary-V0.3.1/README.md

 B = (σ, Ψ, W, A, G)

 σ  — binary pattern (classical bits)
-Ψ  — phase component (golden ratio modulation)
+Ψ  — state space (possible interpretations)
-W  — Hamming weight
+W  — probability weight vector
-A  — bit-length (amplitude)
+A  — anchor positions (immutable bits)
-G  — geometric coordinate (Fibonacci cascade sum)
+G  — generation counter (lineage)
 ```

 The **Dimensional Cascade** maps every SuperBit into ℝ∞ using Fibonacci-scaled coordinates that converge to the golden ratio **φ = 1.618034...**.
-This turns search problems into geometric problems — navigating a space instead of enumerating it.
+Structurally similar binary strings cluster geometrically, turning certain search problems into spatial navigation rather than exhaustive enumeration.

+### 4. Evolution

+SuperBits evolve.
+Three modes:

+- **Dimensional evolution** — flips a bit determined by the string's length parity
+- **Learning evolution** — reweights probability distributions based on observed outcomes and rewards
+- **Cascade evolution** — uses φ to drive a low-discrepancy traversal of all bit positions (the same golden-angle pattern found in sunflower spirals and leaf phyllotaxis)

+All evolution supports non-destructive preview via `fork()` — the original state is always preserved.

+### 5. Network Entanglement

+SuperBits can be linked in a cascade-aware entanglement fabric.
+When one SuperBit evolves, the cascade change ripples through entanglement links to correlated partners — driven by the same φ that governs the cascade.
+Coupling strength and dimension are configurable per link.

+### 6. Dimensional Scheduler

+Processes are scheduled by geometric proximity in cascade coordinate space.
+Related workloads cluster spatially and get batched — a novel scheduling approach derived directly from the dimensional addressing system.

+### 7. Cascade-Keyed Data Transformation

+The `fold` module implements a deterministic, reversible data transformation keyed by cascade coordinates.
+The permutation and XOR mask are derived from the SuperBit's dimensional address, making the transformation unique to each data object's geometric identity.
+This is not compression — the output is the same size as the input — but it is a novel approach to data transformation where the key is intrinsic to the data's dimensional position rather than external.

 ---